How to standardize dates

 In this article, you will learn how to standardize dates using two different methods: by applying data part rules and by configuring data type during mapping.

 To begin with, we have ingested, mapped, and processed a file containing contact data.
-Note that the records include dates in various formats.
+Note that the records include dates in various short date and long date patterns typical to the en-US culture.
 Next, we’ll demonstrate how to apply two standardization methods, both leading to the same result.

 how-to-standardize-dates-input.png